alacritty/alacritty/CONTRIBUTING.md

 ### Performance

-Any change which could have an impact on Alacritty's performance, should be tested to prevent potential regressions.
+If changes could affect throughput or latency of Alacritty, these aspects should be benchmarked to prevent potential regressions.
+Since there are often big performance differences between Rust's nightly releases, it's advised to perform these tests on the latest Rust stable release.

 Alacritty mainly uses the [vtebench](https://github.com/jwilm/vtebench) tool for testing Alacritty's performance.
 Instructions on how to use it can be found in its